-When e-mailing a group or new contacts that don’t know you very well, by being informal those that don’t know you may make incorrect assumptions as to your educational level or your expertise about the topic at hand.
+Emailing a group or new business contacts that don’t know you very well with an overly informal tone can negatively impact you.
+Those who don’t know you may make incorrect assumptions about your educational level or your expertise on the topic at hand.

 Professionals act and communicate like professionals at all times.

 Regardless of the mode of communication or venue.
 That is because they are professionals.
 That’s what professionals do.